- As low as $157/Night

 If you've never used a wet room before, you're in for a treat!
 The sleek and modern bathroom has teak mats so you can comfortably use the open space at all times.

-AirBNB is a re-seller, not our website.
+If you are viewing this listing on a site other than our own, you are on a re-seller site, not our website.
 We list openings not already booked on our site here and on other booking portals that re-sell available nights at a higher rate to cover surcharges & booking costs.

-What you get for this premium: You get an simple to use mobile platform and a quality assurance guarantee from AirBNB that we will deliver the property as advertised.
+What you get for this premium: You get an painless to use mobile platform and a quality assurance guarantee from the reseller that we will deliver the property as advertised.

 Guest Access: